davidDuymelinck/PseudoStatic/README.md

 If you followed with the code changes and you went to the site you may have noticed the landing page content didn't change.
 This is because the twig cache is on.

+This is the moment the cms is beginning to shine.
+Next to adding a new template, admin/refresh-site, i added a configurable way to add admin actions.
+In the src/AdminAction folder you can now add classes with an `__invoke` method which will get executed by the `excecuteAdmin` method in the `RouteMidelware` class.
+So now you can open a tab with the /admin/refresh-site and refresh the page to see your changes.
+It takes less time than waiting for the whole site to get build.
+For the more impatient people you can change `'cache' => $projectRoot.'/cache'` to `'cache' => false`.

+Now that we are extending the cms i want to give you an other tip.
+In the previous commit you saw `$app = new \Slim\App($config);`.
+You can add `'settings' => ['displayErrorDetails' => true,]` to `$config` so you don't have the production error page of the slim framework.